uozuAho/note_searcher/readme.md

 - console-based, intended to be used via a vs code extension

-## Run
+## Usage of this repo

 To run a search:

-> search.sh "your search query"  # quotes are required for multiple words
+> ./search.sh "your search query"  # quotes are required for multiple words

 To rebuild the index: `TODO :)`

+To build the distributable jar plus runner script

+> ./build.dist.sh  # output sent to dist/

 ## Todo

-- dev: run script
+- build index
+- vs code plugin
-- feature: build index
+- watch directories, continuously build index